-If you’re looking to create a moss wall or carpet, your best best is to sandwich the plant between pieces of mesh and put it in place.
-The mesh will be visible at first, but it’ll quickly be taken over by the plant and look more natural.
+If you’re looking to create a moss wall or carpet, your best bet is to sandwich the moss between pieces of mesh and put it in place.
+The mesh will be visible at first, but it’ll quickly be taken over and look more natural.

 Christmas moss care

 Although it’s not the easiest aquatic moss to grow in your aquarium, you should still be able to have Christmas moss thrive just fine with the right care.
 The most important factor to keep in mind is light.
 As mentioned, unlike its cousin Java moss, this species doesn’t appreciate being grown in low-light set-ups.

 Medium light levels will work for Xmas moss, but expect slower growth than if you’d be using brighter lamps.
 With higher amounts of light also comes a higher demand for Co2, which means having a Co2 system running is a big plus if you’d like to grow this moss.

 Pruning is an important part of keeping any aquatic moss healthy.
 If left to grow untamed, Christmas moss will become too dense, causing the fronds that aren’t receiving fresh water anymore to eventually die off.
 This can result in the plant losing its anchoring to whatever surface it’s attached to, making for a messy look.

 To prevent your Xmas moss from succumbing to rot from the inside, simply whip out the pruning scissors a few times a year to give the moss a good trim.
 Any pieces you remove can be re-attached in other places for an even lusher look to your aquarium.

 Problems with Christmas moss